 Victoria outback has a large number of amazing towns and wild country to explore in the summers.
 A road trip from Melbourne to Wangaratta, Beechworth and Alpine Country towns of Bright is a practical itinerary for a weekend or 3-night road trip.

-Melbourne outback has a large number of amazing towns and wild country to explore in summers.
-A road trip from Melbourne to Wangaratta, Beechworth and Alpine Country towns of Bright is a practical itinerary for a weekend in summers.
-I have driven to laid backcountry town of Wangaratta in Victoria a couple of times in last a few years.
-I count not resist to explore the Alpine Country Region with rolling hills, lakes and rivers.
+I have driven to the laid back country town of Wangaratta in Victoria a couple of times in the last few years.
+I count not resist exploring the Alpine Country Region with rolling hills, lakes and rivers.
 Here is my 800 km loop from Melbourne to Alpine Country and Bairnsdale Victoria.

-Wangaratta get is reputation as a bustling country town popular for amazing food outlets and a jazz country festival that it hosts annually.
-The town has a very relaxed feel and downtown is relatively small but has a number of quality restaurants, cafes and bars.
-Ovens rivers run through the town adding nice picturesque layout.
+Wangaratta gets its reputation as a bustling country town popular for amazing food outlets and a jazz country festival that it hosts annually.
+The town has a very relaxed feel and the downtown is relatively small but has a number of quality restaurants, cafes and bars.
+Ovens rivers run through the town adding a nice picturesque layout.
 I stayed in Wangaratta for two nights and explored some local attractions before heading out to the Alpine Country.

 The historical precincts of the city have a goal where Ned Kelly was kept after being captured.
 The remnants of the gold rush are visible in the layout of the town and the buildings that reflect the glorious past of the region.